 - HPR 610 - Survey Research in Sport Management

 - HPR 682 - Practicum

 - PED 560 - Program Development & Management

 - PED 567 - Sports Marketing

-Electives - Select two of the following courses:
+Electives - Select one of the following courses:

 - ACT 501 - Financial Accounting

 - HPR 602 - Statistics & Data Management